 Crowdpear is a PeerBerry spin-off, which started its lending operations at the beginning of 2023.
-On the platform, investors have access to senior secured real estate loans with an average interest rate of 10.62%.
-As a regulated platform, Crowdpear offers its investors, in contrast to PeerBerry, a much safer legal and regulatory framework for an investment.
+On the platform, investors have access to senior secured real estate loans with interest rates of up to 14%.

-This Crowdpear review will reveal if the platform is worth your time and money.
-All the information that are covered in this Crowdpear review are based on my own research on the platform.
+Note that all the information that are covered in this analysis are based on my own research.
 Please make sure to do your own due diligence before investing on this or any other platform.
 More information can be found in the Disclaimer.

 Further analyses of other platforms can be found on my P2P Platform Review page.